TN 96 (02-18)

-Title II beneficiaries residing outside the U.S. can request direct deposit to an FI within the U.S.
+Title II beneficiaries residing outside the United States can request direct deposit to a U.S. Financial Institution (FI).

-Is the recipient the blind or disabled child of a member of the U.S. armed forces overseas, see SI 00501.415?
+Is the recipient the blind or disabled child of a member of the United States armed forces overseas?

-Is the recipient a student following an approved course of study abroad and meeting all eligibility factors in SI 00501.411?
+Is the recipient a student following an approved course of study abroad while meeting all eligibility factors?

-If yes, process the request for direct deposit to an FI in the U.S.
+If yes, process the request for direct deposit to the United States FI.

 NOTE: For more information on eligibility factors for students abroad, see SI 00501.411.